Niko Kranjčar: Dynamo Kyiv

 On 6 June 2012, Ukrainian club Dynamo Kyiv confirmed the signing of Niko Kranjčar on a four-year contract.
 The transfer fee was estimated to be about £5.5 million.
 After his move to Dynamo Kyiv, Niko Kranjčar says he is "happy" and satisfied" of joining Dynamo Kyiv and does admits his time at Tottenham was ‘disappointing’.
 Kranjčar revealed that Dynamo Kyiv first took interest in signing him in 2003 during his time at Dinamo Zagreb.
 He scored twice on Matchday 5 against Volyn Lutsk.
 He scored another two goals against Karpaty Lviv on 14 September 2012.
 After having a good beginning of the season, in November Kranjčar felt an old ankle injury, which left him out of the game until the end of the year.
-He came back just in time for the second half of the season, after the winter break, but managed to make only two appearances before he got injured again while performing for the Croatian national team in March 2013.
+He came back just in time for the second half of the season, after the winter break, but managed to make only two appearances before he got injured again while performing for the Croatia national team in March 2013.
 This time he was left out of the pitch until the end of the season.

 After spending 2 years on loan at Queens Park Rangers from 2013 to 2015, Kranjčar returned to Dynamo Kyiv's first team.